Wednesday, August 6

 BQA training – Beef Quality Assurance Certification: Our pathway to continuous improvement

-This is your opportunity to obtain your BQA Certification (good for 3 years).
-This session will share up to date best management practices for the Beef industry to pave the way for continuous improvement.
+PART 1: This is your opportunity to obtain your BQA Certification (good for 3 years).
+This first session will share up to date best management practices for the Beef industry to pave the way for continuous improvement.
+You’ll need to attend both Part 1 and Part 2 to obtain certification.

 Dr. AJ Tarpoff